ivancuric/hn-scroll/README.md

 The same data fetching could be done in a service worker, but since the JS thread is doing very little work it would be overkill.

 I've thought about implementing a DOM node recycler, but there is no need in this case, since the entire DOM is taking a minimal amount of memory.
-In case one was needed it would probably use a premade solution like [react-window](https://github.com/bvaughn/react-window)
+In case one was needed a premade solution like [react-window](https://github.com/bvaughn/react-window) could be used.

+The app is built as a single component with an internal state and methods.
+The current implementation pipeline is built as a chain of side-effects working on the internal state:
+`fetchNextBatch => addToBatchPipeline => pushToRenderQueue => render => fetchNextBatch (optional)`

+Most of this could be decoupled but would add a lot of additional complexity.

 The design is very rudimentary (true to the original 😅).
 I didn't want to spend a lot of time desiging as it's not a part of the evaluation criteria, so I went with a GitHub markdown-like look.